-I click on data validation. within which I will have to choose a list
+2. I click on Data validation. within which I will have to choose a list

-And within that, I will have the ability to choose the source, OK.
+3. And within that, we have the ability to choose the source.

-Now I choose the entire region where I am supposed to give the division name.
-After which I go to home tab -> Conditional formatting -> new rule.
-Second option, it says format only cells that contain.
-So if any of the cell values is equal to yes, if any one of the cell values is equal to, now one option is you can write the hard coded data, HFD.
+6. Now got to home tab -> Conditional formatting -> new rule.
+The second option, it says format only cells that contain.
+So if any of the cell values is equal to yes, if any one of the cell values is equal to, now one option is you can write the hard-coded data, HFD.

 So if it’s HFD what color you want to give.
 I go to format, I go to fill.
 I put a light blue, ok.
 Ok,

 Now just to test whether it’s working I put HFD.
 I put RAD, no color.
 Why no color?
 Because I have not applied the rule for RAD and CDFD.
 Create Drop Down List in Excel